ryanoasis/nerd-fonts/readme.md

-                        Specify a file path for configuration file (see sample: src/config.sample.cfg) --custom CUSTOM       Specify a custom symbol font, all glyphs will be copied; absolute path suggested --dry                 Do neither patch nor store the font, to check naming --glyphdir GLYPHDIR   Path to glyphs to be used for patching --has-no-italic       Font family does not have Italic (but Oblique), to help create correct RIBBI set --metrics {HHEA,TYPO,WIN}
+                        Specify a file path for configuration file (see sample: src/config.sample.cfg) --custom CUSTOM       Specify a custom symbol font, all glyphs will be copied; absolute path suggested --dry                 Do neither patch nor store the font, to check naming --experimental EXPERIMENTAL
+                        Enable experimental/unstable feature, get hints with "?" or "help" --glyphdir GLYPHDIR   Path to glyphs to be used for patching --has-no-italic       Font family does not have Italic (but Oblique/Slanted), to help create correct RIBBI set --metrics {HHEA,TYPO,WIN}
                         Select vertical metrics source (for problematic cases) --name FORCE_NAME     Specify naming source ('full', 'postscript', 'filename', or concrete free name-string)